blakgeek/cordova-plugin-supersonicads/README.md

 }, false);
 ```

+## Can I just see a working example?
+Yep.
+Here you go https://github.com/blakgeek/cordova-plugin-supersonicads-demo

-## What other events are supported
+## What other events are supported?
 ###Interstitial
 1. interstitialInitialized
 1. interstitialInitializationFailed